AlexMachin1997/TheOpenMovieDB-GraphQL-Example/README.md

 - Clone the project to your development environment by using `git clone https://github.com/AlexMachin1997/TheOpenMovieDB-Graphql-Example.git`

-- Install all dependencies for the application by issuing this command `npm install` **(Excludes all development dependencies e.g. prettier, eslint, jest etc)**
+- Install all dependencies for the application by issuing this command `npm run coreDependencies` **(Excludes all development dependencies e.g. prettier, eslint, jest etc)**

 ## Unit and integration testing setup